Timework/responsive-design/readme.md

 This is a project for the Odin Project to practice responsive design.
 Cloning of the website https://thenextweb.com/.
 Link to the lesson https://www.theodinproject.com/lessons/building-with-responsive-design.
+First attempt at responsive design.
+Completed: 07/04/2020